Explore First, Exploit Next: The True Shape of Regret in Bandit Problems: Introduction.

-We discuss below in details two sets of earlier bandit lower bounds.
+We discuss briefly below two other sets of regret lower bounds.
 We are pleased to mention that our fundamental inequality was already used in at least one subsequent article, namely by~\citemor{ETC}, to prove in a few lines matching lower bounds for a refined analysis of explore-then-commit strategies.